MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/office365proplus-infrastructure.md

 Based on your deployment plan, choose how you want to deploy:

-- **[Deploy Microsoft 365 Appswith Configuration Manager](https://docs.microsoft.com/deployoffice/deploy-microsoft-365-apps-configuration-manager):** Manage your deployment with Configuration Manager, and download and deploy Office from distribution points on your network
+- **[Deploy Microsoft 365 Apps with Configuration Manager](https://docs.microsoft.com/deployoffice/deploy-microsoft-365-apps-configuration-manager):** Manage your deployment with Configuration Manager, and download and deploy Office from distribution points on your network

 - **[Deploy Microsoft 365 Apps from the cloud](https://docs.microsoft.com/deployoffice/deploy-microsoft-365-apps-cloud):** Manage your deployment with the ODT, and install Office on client devices directly from the Office CDN